hmbotelho/FIS_analysis/README.md

 6. Click on `Normalize data`.

-7. Organoid Analyst will exclude all organoids which do not meet the quality control parameter, normalize the data and update the segmentation masks.
-This may take a few minutes.
+7. Wait while Organoid Analyst normalizes the data and updates the segmentation masks.

 8. The `3.
 Plotting` section allows interactive data exploration, image visualization and per well quality control.